Jaques’ Illustrated Proverbs

 Jaques’ Illustrated Proverbs, c.1870.
 The complete proverb is printed along the top of each card in the set.

 Jaques’ New Game of Illustrated Proverbs depicts typical Victorian social stereotypes and aphorisms intended to educate, console and advise young people.
 The first card in each well-known proverb features a hand-coloured engraving illustrating the general idea of the proverb, whilst the remaining cards in the set each contain one word inside a sort of cartouche.
 Thus complete sets can be made up reading “Prevention is Better Than Cure”, “Necessity is the Mother of Invention”, “Birds of a Feather Flock Together”, “Delays are Dangerous” and so on.
-These quotes have been passed on from generation to generation.
+These quotes have been passed down from generation to generation.
 Many originate from Biblical or Roman times.
 Some are still used on a regular basis and others are relics of a time and era which has taken its place in history.

 See the Box►